kiali/kiali.io/content/en/docs/Architecture/terminology/concepts.md

 ### Application Name

 It's the name of the [Application](#application) deployed in your environment.
 This name is provided by the [Label App](#label-app) on the [Workload](#workload).

+### Envoy

+A proxy that Istio starts for each pod in the service mesh.
+For more information see the [Istio Envoy Documentation](https://istio.io/docs/ops/deployment/architecture/#envoy).

+### Envoy Health

+A health check performed by Envoy proxies, for inbound and outbound traffic: see membership_healthy and membership_total from [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.7.1/configuration/cluster_manager/cluster_stats#general).

 ### Istio object/configuration Type